ivandika3/tornado-microservice/README.md

 Settings that can be specified when running the app:

 - `port`: The port number to run the application on
 - `debug`: Runs the application in debug mode.
-Applications running in debug mode
+Applications running in debug mode automatically reload file changes

 ### Create listings
 Time to add some data into the listing service!